Canonical tags are one of the most important SEO tags. Yet, they are often misunderstood.

 <link rel=“canonical” href=“/example/” />

-Both of these URLs will work, but it is important to use absolute URLs because they are more specific, and they can help avoid problems caused by relative URLs.
+Both of these options will work, but it is important to use absolute URLs because they are more specific, and they can help avoid problems caused by relative URLs.

 Choose the Correct Domain Version